RedrawnWrapper/Redrawn/README.md

 Redrawn is a GoAnimate Server Emulator carrying on the torch of [VisualPlugin's GoAnimate Wrapper project](https://github.com/GoAnimate-Wrapper) after it's shutdown in 2020.
 This is based off Wrapper Offline in a goal of being better than Wrapper Offline...

 ## Running / Installation
-To start Offline on Windows, open start_wrapper.bat.
-It'll automate just about everything for you and, well, start Wrapper: Offline.
+To start Redrawn on Windows, open start_wrapper.bat.
+It'll automate just about everything for you and, well, start Redrawn.
 On your first run, you will likely need to right-click it and click "Run as Administrator".
 This allows it to properly install what it needs to run.
 After your initial run, you shouldn't need to do that again, you can start it as normal.

-If you want to import videos and characters from the original Wrapper or any other clones of it, open its folder and drag the "_SAVED" folder into Offline's "wrapper" folder.
+If you want to import videos and characters from the original Wrapper or any other clones of it, open its folder and drag the "_SAVED" folder into Redrawn's "wrapper" folder.
 If you have already made any videos or characters, this will not work.
-Please only import on a new install with no saved characters or videos, or take the "_SAVED" folder in Offline out before dragging the old one in.
+Please only import on a new install with no saved characters or videos, or take the "_SAVED" folder in Redrawn out before dragging the old one in.
 If you want to import character IDs from the original LVM, you can paste `&original_asset_id=[ID HERE]` at the end of the link for the matching character creator.

 ## Updates & Support
 For support, the first thing you should do is read through faq.txt, it most likely has what you want to know.
 If you can't find what you need, you can join the [Discord server](https://discord.gg/Kf7BzSw).
 Joining the server is recommended, as there is a whole community to help you out.
 If you don't use Discord, you can email mailbenson@protonmail.com to get in contact with me directly, but don't expect nearly as quick of a response.